 Purpose of Dog Nails

-Dog’s nails serve a purpose by providing a way for dogs to dig, grasp things more tightly, and claw at predators or food.
+Dog’s nails, or more accurately, claws serve a purpose by providing a way for dogs to dig, grasp things more tightly, and claw at predators or food.

 Now, you may be reading that and thinking, “great, my dog should have long nails in order to do all of these things better, right?”

 Perhaps in the wild, it makes sense for wolves to have longer claws.
 They are catching and killing prey, eating it, and traveling through rugged terrain in order to find that prey and survive.
-For wolves long nails makes complete sense.
+For wolves, long nails make complete sense.

 However, let me ask you a question.
 When was the last time your dog needed to climb a hillside in order to track down and kill a small animal in order to eat?